-Interim course changes: Spring 2020
+Interim course changes: Summer 2020

-If the program directors need to modify a course that will be offered in Spring Term (e.g., course format, credits), the program director should submit a completed Interim Change Course Form for Spring 2020 (O2 login required).
+If the program directors need to modify a course that will be offered in Summer Term (e.g., course format, credits), the program director should submit a completed Interim Change Course Form for Summer 2020 (O2 login required).
 This form will be used in place of the Category III form and is designed to track temporary changes to courses, especially those comprised of multiple learning modalities (e.g., lecture and simulation, lecture and clinic).

 To submit: Program directors should send any proposed course changes to the normal school level contact.
 The appropriate associate dean will review the form and submit it to Anna Teske, Assistant Vice Provost for Academic Program Approval and Policy (email@example.com).